 Why do this?
 When parents don’t have to pay for financial need assessment, potentially all families will apply – even those that have no financial need and significant income.
 They’re applying simply because it’s done at no additional cost to them, and you don’t get anything unless you ask for it.
 The bonus is that you’ve just “wealth screened” the family, and, if they are in a position to make a contribution to your development efforts, they could be kept on a list for the school’s annual appeal once their children are no longer in the school.

-One school has found a way to keep parents paying tuition on time using financial aid as well.
+One school I worked with a number of years ago found a way to keep parents paying tuition on time using financial aid as well.
 There is no late fee for late tuition payments; the parent simply loses the financial aid award.
 While no parent has lost their financial aid, the policy motivates the parent to communicate hardships with the school’s administrators, allowing adjustments to be made accordingly.
 Why put such a radical policy in place?
 The school believes that tuition payment is a covenant, and not simply a contract.
 The school awards financial aid based on the fact that the parent has promised to pay tuition over a series of months.
 It’s a great lesson in accepting responsibility and fulfilling obligations, which is a lesson that some of today’s parents, as well as children, need to learn.